 Here are some tips to avoid the most common problems that cause omelettes to stick in the pan.

-Use a non-stick pan
+Use a nonstick pan

-A non-stick pan is pretty much essential to making a good omelette that comes out of the pan perfectly.
+A nonstick pan is pretty much essential to making a good omelette that comes out of the pan perfectly.

 Grease your pan

-If your non-stick pan isn't so great at its job, it's even more essential to grease your pan with a little butter or oil to make sure the omelette doesn't stick.
+If your nonstick pan isn't so great at its job, it's even more essential to grease your pan with a little butter or oil to make sure the omelette doesn't stick.

 Keep the heat low to medium

-If you cook your omelette over too high a heat, it may firm up on on the outside before it has cooked in the middle, making it more likely to stick or fall apart.
+If you cook your omelette over too high a heat, it may firm up on the outside before it has cooked in the middle, making it more likely to stick or fall apart.

 Use the right size pan